turbinelabs/developer/reference/configuration.md

 Please note: tbnctl (coming soon!) is a CLI for interacting with the Turbine Labs public API.
 In the meantime the same steps can be accomplished with curl.

-## Overview of tbnproxy Initial Setup
+## Overview of tbnproxy initial setup
 You'll be going through the following steps to configure tbnproxy integration:

 1. Create a zone.